SaberMod/GCC_SaberMod/aarch64-branch/gcc/config/aarch64/aarch64.md

 )

-;; Given that smax/smin do not specify the result when either input is NaN, ;; we could use either fmaxnm or fmax.
-Same for fmin.
+;; Given that smax/smin do not specify the result when either input is NaN, ;; we could use either FMAXNM or FMAX for smax, and either FMINNM or FMIN ;; for smin.

 (define_insn "smax<mode>3"
   [(set (match_operand:GPF 0 "register_operand" "=w")